Go server extensions

 - Native integrations the PocketBase JS runtime doesn’t expose.

-Declaring the module
+Declaring a package module

-Two fields in the manifest:
+Two fields in a feature’s manifest:

 server: { package: 'server', module: 'tinycld.org/packages/example' },

 package is the subdirectory name, by convention 'server'. module is the Go module path declared in that subdirectory’s go.mod - use the tinycld.org/packages/<slug> namespace to keep module paths out of collisions.
+A feature’s go.mod requires tinycld.org/core v0.0.0; it does not need its own replace directive, because the generated go.work resolves every module’s location.

 What the generator writes